peter-winter/constexpr-parser/readme.md

 **Functors**

-The functors are any callables that can accept the exact number of arguments as there are symbols on the right side and return a value type of the left side nonterm.
+The functors are any callables that can accept the exact number of arguments as there are symbols on the right side and return a value type of the left side.
 Each of the functor arguments need to accept a value of a **value type** of the nth right side symbol.

 So in the case of the first ```to_int``` functor, it is required to accept a value type of ```regex_term``` and return an ```int```.